seqafrica/hackathon-nmimr-2024/slurm-demo/README.md

     srun: job 51 queued and waiting for resources
     ^C

 Aha!
-Slurm replies that right now, there are not a mininum of 5 nodes.
+Slurm replies that right now, there are not a mininum of 5 nodes available, and it will block until they are.
+(Press Ctrl-C to abort.)

-How about asking for more tasks than any single node has CPUs (72):
+How about asking for more tasks than any single node has CPUs (ours have 72):

     [@node103:~] $ srun -n 100 hostname | sort | uniq -c
     72 node1
     28 node2

-OK, so Slurm will spread the tasks over the CPUs across the nodes!
+OK, so Slurm will spread the tasks over the CPUs across the nodes, assigning a CPU per task.

+### Why run the exact same thing four times?

+Two answers:

+ * Some software can make use of this through **MPI**, but needs to be specifically programmed for it.
+It is particularly useful for tasks with lots of computation on relatively small amounts of data.

+   In bioinformatics, this is rare; I am aware of only PhyML that can make use of MPI when bootstrapping (so you could use all 296 cores of the cluster at once.

+ * Slurm passes to each task a set of environment variables, among which `SLURM_PROCID` and `SLURM_LOCALID` that give the sequence number of the task:

+        [@node103:~] $ srun -l -n 2 env | grep SLURM_PROCID
+        0: SLURM_PROCID=0
+        1: SLURM_PROCID=1

+   So the processes could use this to pick e.g. a specific input file from a list and work on that.

+> **What is difference between a CPU and a core**
+>
+> @TODO@ explain with `hwloc` and `lstopo`.
+> For now, remember that a CPU is the lowest level (and we have 72 per node)
+> but colloquially we often call that a core.

+### Always request CPUs

+Whenever you use `srun` (or `salloc` or `sbatch`), always specify the number of CPUs you are requesting from Slurm:

+    [@node103:~] $ srun -c 4 flye -t 4 ...
+    ...

+The `-c 4` requests 4 CPUs, and you tell Flye to use 4 threads.
+This will likely give you optimal performance.
+In fact, this ...

+    [@node103:~] $ srun -c 1 flye -t 4 ...
+    ...

+... may result in Slurm terminating your job for going over its allocation.

+### (Almost) always also request memory

+The default setting on the HPC is to request 4GB memory for every core you request.
+So this Flye command:

+    [@node103:~] $ srun -c 4 --mem=32G flye -t 4 ...
+    ...

+will run with 32GB of memory rather than the default 4x4 = 16GB.

+**Be nice to others and request what you need** (else their jobs will be waiting for resources to become available).

+### (Future) request GPUs

+When the HPC gets GPUs, use `-G 1` to request use of a (single) GPU.

 ## Using `salloc`